kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Choosing Thresholds

-Default thresholds rarely suffice.
+Default thresholds rarely suffice
-Business cost matters.
+Business cost matters
 Evaluation informs choice

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.